JanBeh/neumond/README.md

 An I/O handle `h` provides the following attributes and methods:

-  * **`h:read(maxlen, terminator)`** repeatedly puts the currently running fiber to sleep until `maxlen` bytes could be read, a `terminator` byte was read, EOF occurred, or an I/O error occurred (whichever happens first).
+  * **`h:read(maxlen, terminator)`** waits repeatedly until `maxlen` bytes could be read, a `terminator` byte was read, EOF occurred, or an I/O error occurred (whichever happens first).
 If all bytes or some bytes followed by EOF could be read, it returns a string containing the read data.
 This method may read more bytes than requested and/or read beyond the terminator byte and will then buffer that data for the next invocation of the `read` method.

-  * **`h:read_unbuffered(maxlen)`** puts the currently running fiber to sleep until some data is available for reading or an I/O error occurred.
+  * **`h:read_unbuffered(maxlen)`** waits until some data is available for reading or an I/O error occurred.
 It then reads a maximum number of `maxlen` bytes.
 The return value may be shorter than `maxlen` even if there was no EOF.

-  * **`h:write(data)`** repeatedly puts the currently running fiber to sleep until all `data` could be stored in a buffer and/or written out.
+  * **`h:write(data)`** waits repeatedly until all `data` could be stored in a buffer and/or written out.

-  * **`h:flush(data)`** repeatedly puts the currently fiber to sleep until all buffered data and the optionally passed `data` could be written out.
+  * **`h:flush(data)`** waits repeatedly until all buffered data and the optionally passed `data` could be written out.

   * **`h:shutdown()`** closes the sending part but not the receiving part of a connection.
-Any non-flushed data may be discarded.
+This function returns immediately and may discard any non-flushed data.
 Returns `true` on success, or `false` and an error message otherwise.

   * **`h:close()`** closes the handle (sending and receiving part).
 Any non-flushed data may be discarded.
 This function returns immediately and